 600 North interchange.
 Tunnel Option D would allow 300 North to continue to cross under I-15 at the existing grade.
 Tunnel Option D would allow 400 North to cross over I-15 if the elevation of 400 North is raised by around 15 feet above existing grade.
-Tunnel Option D would require temporary lanes for northbound I-15 to be built on the east side of existing I-15 and temporary lanes for southbound I-15 to be built on the east side of existing I-15 and temporary lanes for southbound I-15 to be built on the west side of existing I-15 in order to allow excavation and construction of the buried section of I-15 between 300 North and 700 North.
+Tunnel Option D would require temporary lanes for northbound I-15 to be built on the east side of existing I-15 and temporary lanes for southbound I-15 to be built on the west side of existing I-15 in order to allow excavation and construction of the buried section of I-15 between 300 North and 700 North.
 Tunnel Option D would not require closing North Temple or the UTA TRAX Green Line but would have impacts to properties on the east and west sides of I-15 on North Temple during construction due to the temporary lanes for northbound and southbound I-15.
 As shown in Table 3-7 below, Tunnel Option D is estimated to require acquisition of 148 residential homes, 7 commercial properties or businesses, and 3 apartment buildings.
-The property impacts from Tunnel Option D would be a result of the temporary lanes for northbound I-15.
+The property impacts from Tunnel Option D would be a result of the temporary lanes for northbound and southbound I-15.

-Figures and profiles for the four tunnel options are included in Appendix B, Salt Lake City Tunnel Options.
+Figures and profiles for the four tunnel options are included in Attachment B, Salt Lake City Tunnel Options.